Selling or Staying? Easily Highlight Your Dining Room with Home Staging

 A dining room is one part living room, one part kitchen allowing you to provide a formal or informal space to display gourmet meals and entertain guests.
-Except for those special occasions, a dining room may not be a popular hang out in your home, so it can build up clutter quickly if not properly maintained.
+Except for those special occasions, a dining room may not be a popular hang out space in your home, so it can build up clutter quickly if not properly maintained.
 This space should always be clutter free, look sophisticated, but feel comfortable.
 While a dining room in the Naperville area may rank low on a buyer’s wish list, the room can certainly show buyers a lifestyle they could lead if purchasing the property.

-Repairs to Focus On
+Staging a Dining Room: Repairs to Focus On

 A dining room can appear smaller than usual if it’s cramped with too much or oversized furniture pieces.
 Often times a homeowner will purchase a dining set to save money without anticipating how much square footage the room has.
 Dining tables are notorious for their ability to double or triple in size, so make sure the table fits the scale of the room.
 Remove a leaf or two, along with the extra dining chairs if you need more room.
 At Chicagoland Home Staging, we want to offer ample walking space for the buyers to walk around the table, so a good rule of thumb is to have 36 inches between the table and the wall or next to any furniture piece.
-Speaking of other dining room furniture pieces, we recommend no more than two-three pieces in a formal dining room.
+Speaking of other dining room furniture pieces, we recommend no more than two or three furniture pieces in a formal dining room.

-Dining Room Declutter
+Staging a Dining Room: Declutter

-When this room is not being used for entertaining, the space can become a makeshift office, toy room or place to drop off items easily allowing for clutter to build over time.
+When this room is not being used for entertaining, the space can become a makeshift office, toy room or place to drop off items easily allowing for clutter to build up over time.
 When selling you want to take away all items that are not associated with fine dining.
 Remove tablecloths from the table, many times they can make the space look dingy or dated.
 Also, take a look at your tabletop surfaces and the hutch– less is more when displaying items in these areas.

-Accessories to Use
+Staging a Dining Room: Accessories to Use

 As in any other room using accessories in this space is key to describe that “entertaining” or “hosting” lifestyle, so many homemakers desire.
 Consider displaying items you’d usually find in a fine dining restaurant: